Aquaculture in the United States

 supplying a variety of advanced technology, feed, equipment, and investment to

-aquaculture around the world.
+other producers around the world.

 Outside the U.S.